Lentil Tuna Salad

 Published Jun 12, 2017, Updated Sep 20, 2022

 This post may include affiliate links.
 Thank you for your support.

 This lentil tuna salad combines beluga lentils with canned tuna, fresh veggies and a turmeric dressing.
-It’s absolutely delicious and perfect for sharing at summer cookouts and parties.
-I received free samples and compensation by Genova in exchange for recipe development.
-All opinions are my own.
+It’s absolutely delicious and perfect for summer cookouts and parties.

 One of my best tips for eating healthfully at summer cookouts is to bring a healthy dish to share.
 That way you know there’s at least one nutritious thing to enjoy and you get to introduce your friends and family to something healthy and delicious.